 The remainder of the paper is organized as follows.
-Section 2 documents the changes in the patterns of fluctuations in labor productivity, employment and wages.
+Section 2 documents the changes in the patterns of fluctuations in labor productivity and employment.
 Section 3 develops the basic model.
 Section 4 describes the outcome of simulations of a calibrated version of the model, and discusses its consistency with the evidence.
 Section 5 concludes.